myDevicesIoT/cayenne-docs/docs/LORA.md

 	<p style="text-align:center"><br/><img src="https://s3.amazonaws.com/cloudfront-mydevices-wordpress/wp-content/uploads/20170420123544/Stream-Cayenne-routing-feed.png" width="660" height="410" alt="device routing feed screen"><br/><br/></p>

-4. Click **Add* to complete creation of your routing feed.
+4. Click **Add** to complete creation of your routing feed.

 <p style="text-align:center"><br/><img src="https://s3.amazonaws.com/cloudfront-mydevices-wordpress/wp-content/uploads/20170420122049/Stream-device-routing-feed.png" width="660" height="356" alt="device routing feed screen"><br/><br/></p>

-Your account is now configured to forward data to Cayenne.
-You can now proceed with creating an application and adding devices.
+Your account is now configured to forward device data to Cayenne.
+You can now proceed with creating an application and adding devices to it.

 ### Create Application

 The IoT-X portal groups devices in what they call **Applications**.
 Before you can add devices you must have an application.

+*TIP: Setting up [Data forwarding](#lora-stream-network-setup-traffic-forwarding-to-cayenne) to Cayenne is done globally to your account in Stream.
+If you already have an Application that you want to use for your devices, you do not need to create an additional application.
+You can skip to adding devices in that case.*

 To create an application, log into the <a href="https://stream.iot-x.com" target="_blank">IoT-X portal</a> and expand the **LoRa** side menu.
 Select the **Applications** option to open the *LoRa Applications* screen.
 Click on the **Create an Application** button to begin the process of adding an application.